American Forts: East

 (1829 - 1849, 1855 - 1856, 1861 - 1863, 1864 - 1865), Prairie du Chien FORT WIKI

-A replacement for Fort Crawford (1), built of stone and brick construction, was located on higher ground (Lockwood's Ridge) one mile southeast of the old fort in 1829.
-Transfer of all military stores was completed by 1831.
+A replacement for Fort Crawford (1), built in 1829-34 mostly of stone and brick construction, was located on higher ground (Lockwood's Ridge) about one mile southeast of the old fort (centered near present Taylor Street and Beaumont Road).
+Four barrack blocks were arranged around a rectangular parade (about 500 by 340 feet), with no outer defense wall (except for the south and north walls, the east and west sides of the barracks serving as the fort walls), and with several outer buildings for the commanding officer's quarters, post hospital, and horse barns.
+Transfer of all military stores from the old fort was completed by 1831.
 Used in the Civil War as a recruitment and muster-in center and then as the Swift General Hospital (1864 - 1865).
-This later became the site of St. Mary's Academy from 1872 - 1926.
+The military reservation was sold off in 1868 and all remaining buildings were demolished or removed by then.
+The site later became St. Mary's Academy (College) from 1872 - 1926.
 The Fort Crawford Museum, the former post hospital restored in the 1930's, is at 717 South Beaumont Road, operated by the Prairie du Chien Historical Society.
 Admission fee.

 See also Fort Crawford II 1999 Site Excavations by the Mississippi Valley Archaeology Center